 Would you want your kids to be happy all the time?
 I’ve realised, I wouldn’t.
 It’s official.
 I am horrid.

 I pondered last week what aspirations I have for our kids.
 I initially thought that anything that made them happy might suffice.
-Then I realised I wanted good things to make them happy (note to self – I must work out what ‘good’ means to me).
-In the middle of my musings, I received a pingback (I think that’s what you call it!) from a lovely post by Julia & Julla .
+On the back of that post, I received a pingback from a lovely post by Julia & Julla .
 Her blog made me think about happiness as a state of mind, rather than a goal to be achieved.
 And I started to wonder if I would always choose my state of mind to be ‘happy’.

 There was a time in my life – mid to late twenties – where my life looked like it might not pan out so great.
 A favourite grandparent died suddenly.
 My fiancé had an affair.
 I had to cancel our wedding with 4 weeks notice.
 My job was killing me.
 I was broke.
 Our house was half way through a massive rebuild, which meant I could walk out on nothing.
 It was hard.
 But in retrospect I am fond of that melancholy period.
-Don’t get me wrong, it was definitely all a bit shit.
-And you wouldn’t put many of those experiences on a bucket list.
-But I don’t regret having those experiences, or the melancholy that came with them.
+Don’t get me wrong, it was definitely all a bit shit, but I don’t regret having those experiences, or the melancholy that came with them.

 If you could swallow a pill that would make you really happy for the rest of your life, would you take it?

 I am guessing the drug isn’t illegal, doesn’t cause kidney failure and doesn’t cause mass suffering to 3rd world countries who grow the Happy Drug rather than food (although, if they popped the pill, what would they care if they were starving?)

 I digress, the point is that I decided when I was 20 that I would not want that pill.
 And I have decided now that I wouldn’t want my kiddies to have it either.
 Why?